xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

      `<ident> ::= <letter> [ <letter> | <digit> ]*`

-Since it takes a different kind of abstract machine to  parse the two  types  of  grammars, it makes sense to separate these lower- level functions into  a  separate  module,  the  lexical scanner, which is built around the idea of a state machine.
+Since it takes a different kind of abstract machine to  parse the two  types  of  grammars, it makes sense to separate these lower-level functions into  a  separate  module,  the  lexical scanner, which is built around the idea of a state machine.
 The idea is to use the simplest parsing technique needed for the job.